But let's leave the word to immediately Martu Palvarini to make us explain what this role-playing game is!

 Apps, i tools, are two programs developed in html.
 I wrote the contents of the Tools, all the data necessary for the creation, initially for the very first playtests we had created them with Excel (a classic of the

 There are two tools.
-The Tool 1 for the creation of the PG it calculates randomly the basic data of the PG, its Basic Labels.
+The Tools 1 for the creation of the PG it calculates randomly the basic data of the PG, its Basic Labels.
 Social Class, Economic Status, Name, Sex at Birth, any Mutations, Physical aspect, composition of the family (if any), Clade (the "Post-Orcetic" social group we mentioned earlier), Region and Birth Settlement.
 It serves as a starting point for Background Session 0.

-Il Tool 2 generates the NPCs, starting from a selection of Clade and Role of the NPC, useful in terms of fiction.
+Il Tools 2 generates the NPCs, starting from a selection of Clade and Role of the NPC, useful in terms of fiction.
 NPCs are exactly like PCs, a set of physical, mental, social, technical, equipment labels.

 Creating a NPC in this way determines the spill from stereotypes.
 Who Narra finds himself having to roam without knowing what kind of NPCs the PCs will encounter.
 A nice challenge, but also a lot of fun.